 Omni-directional runway lights are white subject to specific exceptions and can be either inset or elevated.

 Bi-directional runway lights, on the other hand, is inset into the pavement.
 There is no circular guidance aspect to this type of lighting, meaning they can only be seen when in-line with the runway.

 Each airport has differing requirements for their runway edge lighting – a discussion of each type will enable you to make the best decision possible for your needs.

-These are installed in a line along the landing threshold at the approach end of the runway.
-Green in colour they are only visible when on approach.
-These can either be elevated, or inset fixtures.
+These lights are installed in a line along the landing threshold at the approach end of the runway and are only visible on approach.
+Threshold lights are green and can either be elevated or inset fixtures.

-These can be provided at airports when there are intersecting taxiways without any taxiway guidance system.
+Provided at airports where there are intersecting taxiways without any taxiway guidance system.
 Holding positions, also referred to as clearance bars, may be established in order to protect a priority taxiway route ahead.
 For medium intensity requirements the fixtures are generally installed at the edge of the taxiway, on both sides of the holding position.

-All the fixtures for this system are powered by 6.6amp circuit supplied by a constant current regulator.
-A simple control system can be used to operate the lighting, but it is common that this is linked to an ARCAL system so that the pilot can activate the lighting when on approach
+All fixtures for medium intensity lights are powered by a 6.6amp circuit supplied by a constant current regulator.
+A simple control system can be used to operate the lighting, but it is commonly linked to an ARCAL system so pilots can activate the lighting when on approach.